LuciferLuther/Bike-Share-AWS-Project/README.md

 ![model_test_score.png](img/model_test_score.png)

-## Summary
+## ⭐Summary
-In this project I was able to apply all the concepts that were covered in Introduction to Machine Learning course, by using different skills I was able to develop a machine learning regression model by using the autogluon framework, and participate in a kaggle competition and have a decent model score.
+> In this project I was able to apply all the concepts that were covered in Introduction to Machine Learning course, by using different skills I was able to develop a machine learning regression model by using the autogluon framework, and participate in a kaggle competition and have a decent model score.